MicrosoftDocs/win32/desktop-src/Tapi/application-specific-information-ovr.md

 ---
-Description: Application-specific information allows applications to pass each other information concerning a session through TAPI.
+description: Application-specific information allows applications to pass each other information concerning a session through TAPI.
 This information is not interpreted by TAPI and usage is entirely defined by the applications. ms.assetid: e72e4164-3578-4e18-aea0-09d47d385b57
 title: Application-specific Information
 ms.topic: article